Thought experiment

-A thought experiment is a hypothetical situation in which a hypothesis, theory, or principle is laid out for the purpose of thinking through its consequences.
+A thought experiment is an imaginary scenario that is meant to elucidate or test an argument or theory.
+It is often an experiment that would be hard, impossible, or unethical to actually perform.
+It can also be an abstract hypothetical that is meant to test our intuitions about morality or other fundamental philosophical questions.

 History

-The ancient Greek δείκνυμι, "was the most ancient pattern of mathematical proof", and existed before Euclidean mathematics, where the emphasis was on the conceptual, rather than on the experimental part of a thought-experiment.
+The ancient Greek δείκνυμι, "was the most ancient pattern of mathematical proof", and existed before Euclidean mathematics, where the emphasis was on the conceptual, rather than on the experimental part of a thought experiment.